frankpablo/csc110-hw01/README.md

   * assign 7 to a variable named b
   * assign -1 to a variable named c

 Note that you do not modify the initial assignments at the top, where all variables are initialized with zeros.
-Instead you need to overwrite their values with the ones indicated above.
+Instead you need to add new assignments where you overwrite their values with the ones indicated above.

 Then, you need to write an arithmetic expression, in python so you obtain the following:

 $result1 = \frac{3x-9y}{2a(b-c)}$

-At the end, the print statement should print:
+At the end, you need to add print statements so that the following is printed:

 ```
+Part 1: x = 27
+Part 1: y = 1
+Part 1: a = 1.5
+Part 1: b = 7
+Part 1: c = -1
 Part 1: result = 3.0
 ```

-Do not just assign the value of 3.0 directly to result1!
+Do not just assign the value of 3.0 directly to result1, make sure the expression results in 3.0

 There are tests in the test section to check if you did this correctly (more on tests at the end of these instructions)